Call Fred today

 Earl Higgins always insisted that the work be of the highest quality so that every customer would receive a job well done and his crew would feel pride in their work.

 Fred Higgins continues this tradition to this day.
-He is an experienced general contractor, a licensed construction supervisor and holds a home improvement license.
+He is an experienced house builder and renovator, a general contractor, a licensed construction supervisor and holds a home improvement license.

 Higgins Building & Remodeling provides all carpentry & general contracting services mostly in the remodeling field, with a few custom homes mixed in.
 Whatever our customers need, whether installing a new window or door, updating a kitchen or bath, renovating an existing space or adding a new room, building a deck, porch, out building or even an entire house, as professional building contractors we can handle jobs of any size.